Contest Submission Process

 Participants will be required to invite firstname.lastname@example.org to an online repository (e.g. Github, Bitbucket, Google Docs, etc.), introductory web page, or Adobe Express page with links to your materials.
 Please provide this invitation as early as possible.
 When the project is ready, send email alerting us before midnight of the due date.

 email@example.com has an account on the following code sharing platforms:

 - BitBucket: https://bitbucket.org/unmappcontest/welcome/src/master/

 Final Submissions Require

-- A README text document with the application title, contact information, description of the app, test accounts or other access information, short bio on the developer(s)/team, links to the wireframe/prototype, supporting technical information.
+- A README text document with the application title, contact information, description of the app, access information, short bio on the developer(s)/team, links to the wireframe/prototype, supporting technical information.
 The Readme can also be a media rich document or web page that presents your project in a structure that give the sense of a viable project or coding effort.

 - Presentation/slide deck of the app that could be used or modified for your pitch presentation.
 Edits are allowed following feed back from mentoring prior to the Presentation Day.

 - Unofficial transcript for each team member due no later than the mandatory practice session (do not include in code repository, finalists will be asked to submit separately)

 We will pick up to 10 finalists out of the submissions entered.
 There are currently many teams interested in competing.
-The first cut will be made on technical and utility grounds (e.g., we can build/use your mobile app on our devices, the app has useful and apparent functionality, the battery doesn't immediately drop from 100% to 3% charge, etc.).
+The first cut will be made on technical and extra credit points.

-The finalists will be notified by January 10, 2022 with an invitation to select a general Presentation Day session time slot for January 28, 2022 from 1PM — 4PM (in 15 minute blocks.
-Please see Presentation Day).
-Teams not selected as finalists will be notified on January 8th as well.
+The finalists will be notified with an invitation to select a general Presentation Day session time slot (Please see Presentation Day).
+Teams not selected as finalists will be notified as well.